lvjiaxuan/release/README.md

 lvr --main-pkg
 ```

-In a monorepo, releasing only one package, it can specify the package release format as `x.x.x` instead of `abc@x.x.x`.
+In a monorepo, when releasing only one package, it specifies the package release format as `x.x.x` instead of `abc@x.x.x`.

 ### Send a GitHub Release on *GitHub Action*